A User-Focused Photo & File Management System

 With TagStudio opened, start by creating a new library or opening an existing one using File -> Open/Create Library from the menu bar.
 TagStudio will automatically create a new library from the chosen directory if one does not already exist.
 Upon creating a new library, TagStudio will automatically scan your folders for files and add those to your library (no files are moved during this process!).

-To add a metadata field to a file entry, start by clicking the “Add Field” button under the file preview in the right-hand preview panel.
-From the dropdown menu, select the type of metadata field you’d like to add to the entry.
+To add a metadata field to a file entry, start by clicking the “Add Field” button at the bottom of the preview panel.
+From the dropdown menu, select the type of metadata field you’d like to add to the entry

 Hover over the field and click the pencil icon.
 From there, add or edit text in the dialog box popup.